Michelle McCready, M.P.P.

 Interim Chief Executive Officer

 Michelle McCready.
-M.P.P., currently serves as the Deputy Executive Director at Child Care Aware® of America (CCAoA).
+M.P.P., currently serves as the Deputy Executive Officer at Child Care Aware® of America (CCAoA).

 She formerly served as the Chief of Policy at CCAoA and provided vision, leadership, and management of policy and evaluation division, including federal policy, state initiatives, and advocacy.
 She partnered with board members, executives, staff, national and local coalition partners, and the community to make sound policy decisions that help children and families.
 She successfully executed the national advocacy movement, Child Care Works, which led to the attainment of the 2016 MarCom Award.
 She also secured several core contracts and grants for the organization such as: emergency preparedness, health and wellness, multiple state advocacy initiatives and increased federal training and technical assistance work.
 In addition to her leadership in developing a policy agenda that promotes CCAoA’s mission and vision, Michelle also helped develop CCAoA’s signature research reports on state child care data and the cost of child care in the United States.
 She is a key policy contributor to Huffington Post Politics, CNBC, and Exchange Magazine.